A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Introduction

-Numerical approaches to synchronization problems are roughly divided into three categories: the spectral estimator, the SDP relaxation and the non-convex approach.
-In the context of synchronization problems, the spectral estimator was first introduced in \cite{singer2011angular} for phase synchronization (\ie, $\G $ is the group $\mathcal{SO}(2)$ of 2D rotations).
-It has later been generalized to synchronization problems over other subgroups of the orthogonal group, see~\cite{bandeira2013cheeger, pachauri2013solving, arie2012global, ling2020near}, and even over general compact groups~\cite{romanov2019noise}.
-The main computational cost of this approach comes from two parts.
-First, the eigenvectors corresponding to the first few eigenvalues of the \emph{graph connection Laplacian}~\cite{bandeira2013cheeger} or a data matrix $C$ constructed using the noisy observations (see Sections~\ref{sec:problem} and \ref{sec:spectral_ini} for its construction) are computed.
-Second, a certain rounding procedure is invoked for to ensure that the returned estimator lies in the feasible set $\G^n$.
-The major advantages of the spectral estimator are its low computational cost and ease of implementation.
+Numerical approaches to synchronization problems are roughly divided into three categories: Spectral-type estimators, semidefinite programming (SDP) relaxations, and non-convex approaches.
+In the context of synchronization problems, a spectral-type estimator was first introduced in \cite{singer2011angular} for phase synchronization (\ie, $\G $ is the group $\mathcal{SO}(2)$ of 2D rotations).
+It has later been generalized to synchronization problems over other subgroups of the orthogonal group (see~\cite{bandeira2013cheeger, pachauri2013solving, arie2012global, ling2020near}) and even general compact groups~\cite{romanov2019noise}.
+The main cost of computing a spectral-type estimator comes in two parts.
+First, the eigenvectors corresponding to the first few eigenvalues of the \emph{graph connection Laplacian}~\cite{bandeira2013cheeger} or a data matrix defined using the noisy observations are computed (see Sections~\ref{sec:problem} and \ref{sec:spectral_ini} for details).
+Second, a certain rounding procedure is invoked to ensure that the returned estimator lies in the feasible set $\G^n$.
+The major advantages of spectral-type estimators are their low computational cost and ease of implementation.